 Year on year, the management of ASFII launches themes that motivate employees to support and align their individual and department goals with the Company's bottom line targets.

-In 2021, the mantra was "AKO, MISMO!" - a reminder to everyone to have initiative in everything that they do for the Company and for themselves.
+In 2022, the mantra was "SULONG ASFII, SULONG!" - a reminder to everyone to keep moving forward despite all the challenges faced by the Company and its employees.